 When a qualifying family requests portability, HACA updates its eligibility information and mails or faxes the necessary eligibility documents to the Housing Authority that serves the area to which the family wishes to move.

-Porting In (Applicants selected for a Voucher from other Housing Authorities)
+Applicants selected for a Voucher from other Housing Authorities

 A qualifying applicant family that has been issued a Voucher from another Housing Authority may request portability to HACA.
 If the originating Housing Authority approves the request, it mails or faxes the necessary eligibility documents to HACA.
 The family then contacts HACA and registers for a group portability orientation session.
 At the end of the orientation, an appointment is made for the family to establish whether it is income eligible in HACA’s jurisdiction.
 Once the family is determined to be eligible, it will be given the appropriate documents to look for a unit and start the leasing process.
 For more information, read our Portability Information flyer in English, Farsi, Spanish or Vietnamese.